Maumagnaguagno/HyperTensioN/README.md

 ## Hype
 [**Hype**](Hype.rb) is the framework for parsers, extensions and compilers of planning descriptions.
-It will save time and avoid errors during conversion of domains and problems for comparison results with other planners.
+It will save time and avoid errors during conversion of domains and problems for comparison with other planners.
 Such conversion step is not new, as JSHOP2 itself compiles the description to Java code to achieve a better performance.
-Hype requires a domain and a problem files with the correct extension type to be parsed correctly, while the output type must be specified to match a compiler.
+Hype requires domain and problem files with the correct extension type to be parsed correctly, while the output type must be specified to match a compiler.
-If no output type is provided the system uses the default ``print`` to show what was parsed from the files and the time taken.
 Multiple extensions can be executed before the output happens, even repeatedly.
+If no extensions and output type are provided the system default is to ``print`` what was parsed from the files and the time taken.

 ```
 Usage: